 Poop.
 How else do you plan on burying it?
 It’s gross but necessary, and not burying your poop is way grosser.
 So, bring a shovel.

 Solo camping is a time to unwind and relax.
-Even if you aren’t a writer, it can be fun to journal about your solo experience.
+Even if you aren’t a writer, journaling about your solo experience can be fun.
 Or you can simply doodle.
-And if you had to leave notes for someone, a notepad and pen would be helpful.
+And if you had to leave notes for someone, a notepad, and pen would be helpful.

 Camping is a great time to start a new book, with no distractions to get in the way.
 Maybe there is that book you have always wanted to read, now is a perfect time.